chingu-voyages/v52-tier2-team-24/README.md

-# Solar App Title
+# SolarRise

-The application is designed to provide Los Angeles area Residents to request a solar installation evaluation and to allow company admins to access, plan, and schedule visits.
-This app was created as part of [Chingu's](https://www.chingu.io/) Voyage 52.
+### Empowering Sustainability Through Accessibility

+## Vision

+Empowering Los Angles residents to embrace sustainable energy solutions by providing a seamless and efficient platform for solar panel evaluation and installation guidance.

 ## Features